ibm-cloud-docs/cloud-databases/hosting-models.md

 | 16 CPU < N ≤ 32 CPU OR 64 GB RAM < M < 128 GB RAM | 32 CPU x 128 RAM, Isolated Compute |
 | 16 CPU < N ≤ 30 CPU OR 64 GB RAM < M < 240 GB RAM | 30 CPU x 240 RA, Isolated Compute |
 {: caption="Table 5.
 Automatic transition placement RabbitMQ" caption-side="bottom"}

+## Hosting Models FAQ
+{: #hosting-models-faq}

+**Q: My Shared Compute databases has 0 CPU.
+What does this mean?**
+A: Shared Compute automatically allocates CPU for customers that do not specify their CPU amount.
+On API v5, this automatically allocated setting shows as CPU = 0.
+We also return an "Allocation as Fraction" result that specifies what specific CPU value you have.
+CPU is allocated at 1/8th of a RAM, starting from each databases' minimum CPU amount up to 2 CPU.
+This CPU value will continue to scale as the RAM value scales.

+**Q: Per the [Shared Compute transition placement](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=cli#shared-compute-placement), my understanding is that because this instance has 8 GB of RAM, it should have 1 CPU allocated per member, but the cloud-databases CLI show 0 CPUs allocated.**
+A: See above.

+**Q: I want fractional CPU.
+How do I do that?**
+A: Scale your database to the `multitenant` hosting model, and its CPU to 0.
+This turns on the Shared Compute automatic CPU allocation, where CPU is 1/8th of the database's RAM allocation, up to 2 CPU.

+**Q: What does it mean to have fractional CPU?**
+CPU time is divided into units called periods or time slices.
+In each time slice you get a duration of cpu run time.

+In general, the number of cores you specify decides how much cpu time you get.
+The default kernel run time is 50ms; therefore, with one core of CPU available, there is 20 time slices of 50ms run times.

+If an instance A requests 0.5 cores or 500 millicores, assuming for simplicity that there is only one core of CPU on a node or server, instance A will get 10 time slices of 50ms run time each to complete the task.
+If it cannot complete the task within 10 time slices, kernel throttles the instance's process after the 10 runs.
+The remaining 10 time slices for this cpu (since 1 core can have 20 time slices using default run time duration) is then scheduled for other processes while A waits.
+Once that is done, instance A gets the cpu for another 10 time slices.

+**Q: I want to scale my database's resources, but they don't seem to be scaling?**
+A: For Shared Compute instances, make sure to set the host flavor to `multitenant` and separately set your CPU and RAM values.
+For automatically scaling CPU (capped at 2 CPU), set the CPU to 0.
+To scale Isolated Compute, set the host flavor to your desired size; do not set CPU and RAM values since the Isolated size already includes allocations for both.
+For more, see [Scaling docs](/docs/cloud-databases?topic=cloud-databases-scale-instance).

+**Q: My database is on a hosting model, even though my Terraform configuration didn't specify it.**
+A: Starting August, we begun to switchover customer instances to the new hosting models.
+This can lead to Terraform scripts that do not reflect the actualstate of the database, since these scripts would not have the new `host_flavor` parameter.
+Your database will still function as normal, though we recommend adding the `host_flavor` parameter for future ease of use.

+**Q: What does it mean to switch / migrate between hosting models?
+Will there be downtime?**
+A: Switching between databases is not a large migration, but a standard operation similar to our maintenance work.
+Therefore, it does not involve downtime, though [we recommend](/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases) your application to have retry and reconnect logic.

+**Q: If we switch to a hosting model, or switch between hosting models, will the disk size be retained as per the current configuration?**
+A: Yes.
+Your disk will not be impacted due to hosting model changes.

+**Q: Does autoscaling work?**
+A: Autoscaling continues to work for new hosting models!
+For Shared Compute, RAM and Disk autoscaling remains available.
+For Isolated Compute, Disk autoscaling is available.

+Note: Due to the size jumps across Isolated Compute, we have currently dis-allowed RAM/CPU autoscaling on Isolated Compute.
+If there is interest in this feature, please let our team know!

+**Q: I’m getting a CLI failed status error or a 403 forbidden error, but on the UI and CLI it looks like my scale operation completed?**
+A: This is due to CLI token expiry.
+The CLI expires tokens to quickly to preserve the security of your system, meaning any operations in progress will show a fail state.
+We recommend refreshing your session, and checking the database for the results of the task.